vtcodecamp/2019.vtcodecamp.org/src/conduct.md

 Provide the victim with emergency contact information if needed.
 Communicate with the event organizers about what happened and how to handle it.

 Again, please let us know when an incident occurs.
 At in-person events, organizers/volunteers can be identified by a "Volunteer" t-shirt.
-The email address, [team@vtcodecamp.org](mailto:team@vtcodecamp.org), goes directly to the organizers (**however, since this email address may not be monitored during in-person events, please find an organizer/volunteer and notify them directly.**)
+The email address, [team@vtcodecamp.org](mailto:team@vtcodecamp.org), goes directly to the organizers, the organizers, [Julie Lerman](https://twitter.com/julielerman), [Rob Hale](https://twitter.com/rob_hale_vt), and [Maureen McElaney](https://twitter.com/Mo_Mack), (**however, since this email address may not be monitored during in-person events, please find an organizer/volunteer and notify them directly.**)

 We will take all good-faith reports of harassment by Vermont Code Camp community members, especially the organizers and volunteers, seriously.
 This includes harassment outside our spaces and harassment that took place at any point in time.
 The organizing team reserves the right to exclude people from Vermont Code Camp based on their past behavior, including behavior outside Vermont Code Camp spaces and behavior towards people who are not part of Vermont Code Camp.